samanasevana/samanasevanasite/src/content/reflection/00-an-overview-of-the-quality.md

 **Qualities of the Buddha Dhamma Sangha**
 Followers of the Awakened One would often take refuge, seek protection and shelter in the Awakened One himself, the Quality he taught, and the Order of monks he established.

 The quality of belief, faith, and inspiration around the Awakened One, the Quality, and the Order can be an important source of energy and motivation and a vehicle for a wholesome, balanced, contentment and joy.
-When one has a basis of that wholesome balanced contentment and joy, it can be very conducive towards convergence and unification and ultimately letting go completely.
+When one has a basis of that wholesome balanced contentment and joy, it can be very conducive towards concentration and unification and ultimately letting go completely.

 However, to generate that belief, one needs to have a sense for what they are.
 The canonical description of the Awakened One, the Quality, and the Order are: